 In just a few short weeks, Christmas will be here, and Gemma and Jacob are really getting into the spirit and writing endless lists for Santa, with every conceivable thing imaginable on there.
 Some things I have never even heard of, which could be tricky…

-One of the places we have been looking at for gift inspiration is The Toadstool.
+One of the places we have been looking at for gift inspiration is Spotty Giraffe (formerly The Toadstool).
 With a huge selection of soft and wooden traditional toys, there is something for every child, and every budget.
 I asked Gemma and Jacob to choose their top 5 ‘must have’ toys: